StenographyDev/autopilot-vsc/README.md

 - Added HTML to list of supported languages
 - Added a setting that allows documentation to be inserted on the first column, instead of where the code block starts

+### 1.0.2

+- Added TSX to list of supported languages
+- More information boxes and error boxes